-9.2.7.
+9.2.8.
 Research Plan (11 pages)

 Background: Present the rationale behind the proposed project, emphasizing the pressing problem in cancer research that will be addressed.
+Describe the innovation and potential impact of the research.

 Hypothesis and Specific Aims: Concisely state the hypothesis and/or specific aims to be tested or addressed by the research described in the application.